Bolton Omwenga

-Timothy Bolton Omwenga is a Kenyan International defender currently in the ranks of Tanzanian Premier League side Kagera Sugar F.C.
+Timothy Bolton Omwenga (born 17 December 1996) is a Kenyan International defender currently in the ranks of Tanzanian Premier League side Kagera Sugar F.C.

 Club career

 The left back turned out for Nzoia Sugar F.C. in the second tier National Super League in 2016 before moving to F.C.
 Kariobangi Sharks in 2017 in their debut Kenyan Premier League season.

 After two seasons, he moved to KCB and spent another two seasons before crossing over to Tanzanian Premier League side Biashara United.